 Ochsner for Children is dedicated to providing outstanding, personalized care for infants, children and adolescents.
 Recognizing that pediatric care is the beginning of the health care journey, Ochsner for Children offers an interdisciplinary approach that honors diversity, encourages open discussion and respects the parents’ and child’s rights to participate in the planning of care.
 Sound medical research and education, empowered by skill and technology, bolster Ochsner for Children’s commitment to excellence in pediatric care.
-With the assistance of an experienced group of neonatal nurse practitioners, our team of board-certified neonatologists directs the 36-bed Neonatal Intensive Care Unit (NICU) at Ochsner Foundation Hospital.
+With the assistance of an experienced group of neonatal nurse practitioners, our team of board-certified neonatologists directs the Neonatal Intensive Care Unit (NICU) at the Ochsner Baptist Women's Pavilion, which features 54 NICU beds, including private NICU rooms.

 The referral of a high-risk expectant mother allows time for family preparation and permits the mother and her infant to remain in close proximity after delivery.
-For extended NICU hospitalizations, Ochsner’s adjoining Brent House Hotel offers an on-site location for parents to stay, should they so desire.
-And to help newborns get healthy, out of the hospital system and back home with their parents sooner, the NICU employs techniques such as kangaroo care (allowing skin-to-skin contact of a baby with its mother), which has been proven to decrease the length of the stay and to promote infant-mother bonding while encouraging the mother to breast feed her child.
+To help newborns get healthy, out of the hospital system and back home with their parents sooner, the NICU employs techniques such as kangaroo care (allowing skin-to-skin contact of a baby with its mother), which has been proven to decrease the length of the stay and to promote infant-mother bonding while encouraging the mother to breast feed her child.
 Ochsner’s neonatal nurse discharge coordinator also begins assessing the needs of each patient and family soon after birth in order to facilitate the transition from hospital to go as smoothly as possible.
 Some of the special services available include the management of:

 - Premature birth and its resulting complications